Skip to main content

 (rule: RuleType, misc: { fieldData: Field }) => any

-This function returns the default value for new rules based on the existing rule properties.
+Returns default value for new rules based on existing rule properties.

 getRuleClassname